seed-run/homepage/_docs/incremental-service-deploys.md

 2. Use Lerna to check updated packages

    Alternatively, if your project uses [Lerna](https://lerna.js.org) + [Yarn Workspaces](https://classic.yarnpkg.com/en/docs/workspaces/), then Seed can use the Lerna CLI to see a service has been updated.
 To use this algorithm, you'll need to add `check_code_change: lerna` to your [build spec]({% link _docs/adding-a-build-spec.md %}) — `seed.yml`.

+3. Use pnpm to check updated packages

+   Similar to Lerna, if your project uses [pnpm Workspaces](https://pnpm.io/workspaces), then Seed can use the pnpm CLI to see a service has been updated.
+To use this algorithm, you'll need to add `check_code_change: pnpm` to your [build spec]({% link _docs/adding-a-build-spec.md %}) — `seed.yml`.

 Let's look at these in detail.